edsoncezar16/code-challenge-indicium/README.md

 ## Solution

 To address the Indicium Tech Code Challenge, we will use Meltano, a powerful open-source data pipeline tool.
 Meltano simplifies the process of extracting, transforming, and loading data from various sources, making it a perfect fit for this challenge.

-### Prerequisites

-1. Install Docker and Docker Compose following the instructions in the [official documentation](https://docs.docker.com/compose/install/).

 ### Setup